aspose-total/Aspose.Total-Products/total/en/java/conversion/epub-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EPUB to FODS via Java" h2="Convert EPUB file to FODS by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to integrate EPUB to FODS conversion feature in their Java applications.
+This two-step process involves the use of Aspose.PDF for Java and Aspose.Cells for Java.

+Aspose.PDF for Java is a powerful PDF manipulation API that allows developers to render EPUB to XLSX.
+It provides a wide range of features such as creating, editing, converting, and manipulating PDF documents.
+It also supports various file formats such as PDF, XPS, TIFF, HTML, and EPUB.

+Once the EPUB file is converted to XLSX, Aspose.Cells for Java can be used to convert XLSX to FODS.
+Aspose.Cells for Java is a spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets.
+It supports various file formats such as XLSX, XLS, ODS, CSV, and FODS.
+It also provides features such as formatting, data validation, and charting.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate EPUB to FODS conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render EPUB to XLSX.
-In the second step, you can convert XLSX to FODS by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate EPUB to FODS conversion feature in their Java applications.
+Aspose.PDF for Java can be used to render EPUB to XLSX and Aspose.Cells for Java can be used to convert XLSX to FODS.
+This two-step process is simple and efficient and can be used to quickly and easily convert EPUB files to FODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}